 The Abrams Falls Trail trailhead is in Cades Cove, just past stop #10 on the Cades Cove Loop Road.
 You will see a sign.
 The trail connects with Hatcher Mountain, Hannah Mountain, and Little Bottoms trails at a ford over Abrams Creek.

 This wide trail climbs two ridges and follows Abrams Creek to Abrams Falls, a 20-foot fall into a large pool.
-However, we ask that you do not swim in the pool.
+The trail is popular among families with children or seniors.
+Please do not swim in the pool.
 The undercurrent can be dangerous and rapidly rising waters has caused many drownings.
-The trail is popular among families with children or seniors.

 Length 2.5 miles one way.